-Briefing the instrument approach is an absolute must for every instrument flight.
+Briefing the instrument approach is an absolute must for every instrument flight for several reasons.

-- Not only will you catch the mistakes you made setting up your avionics, but it will get you in the right mindset for the approach.
+Briefing prior to an approach gives you a chance to catch mistakes you made setting up your avionics, but more importantly, it gets you in the right mindset for the approach.

-Brief the approach in cruise: This technique will substantially reduce your workload as you start talking to Approach.
+Brief the approach in cruise: This substantially reduces your workload as you start your descent.

-Brief the approach by following the approach plate: I guarantee you won’t forget anything if you follow the approach plate using the same flow every time.
+Brief the approach by following the approach plate: Follow the approach plate using the same flow every time.

 How to brief the approach by the numbers.